Creating a Wildflower Meadow

 Experiment with cutting and haying time

-Experimenting with cutting and haying time can yield interesting findings (see picture): one part of the field (abundant in flowers) was cut two weeks earlier and the hay was removed immediately, compared to another part of the field (mostly grass).
+Experimenting with cutting and haying time can yield interesting findings.
+In the second-to-last image below, you can see a meadow where one part of the field is abundant in flowers.
+This section was cut two weeks earlier, and the hay was removed immediately, in contrast to another part of the field, which is dominated by grass.

 Monitor and track